Love Island (2015 TV series) series 11: Future appearances

-Harriett Blackmore, Grace Jackson, Omar Nyame and Ronnie Vint all returned for series two of Love Island: All Stars.
+In 2025, Harriett Blackmore, Grace Jackson, Omar Nyame and Ronnie Vint all returned for series two of Love Island: All Stars.

+In 2026, Ciaran Davies, Konnor Ewudzi, Jessy Potts and Sean Stone all returned for series three of Love Island: All Stars.
+Vint competed on the fourth series of Celebrity Ex on the Beach.

-Coupling
+Coupling and elimination history

 The couples were chosen shortly after the islanders entered the villa.
 For the first time in the show's history, the couples were determined by the islanders, unbeknownst to them in a challenge where they had to rank themselves from "Most to Least" boyfriend/girlfriend material.